-- a.
-The IRB may approve a consent procedure which does not include, or which alters, some or all of the elements of informed consent set forth in 45 CFR 46.116 (b), (c) & (d)1 or waive the requirement to obtain informed consent provided the IRB finds and documents that: - 1) the research involves minimal risk to the subjects; - 2) the waiver or alteration will not adversely affect the rights and welfare of the subjects; - 3) the research could not be carried out without the waiver or alteration; and - 4) whenever appropriate, the subjects will be provided with additional pertinent information during their participation.
+The IRB may approve a consent procedure which does not include, or which alters, some or all of the elements of informed consent set forth in subsections (b), (c), and (d) of 45 CFR 46.116 (General Requirements for informed consent), or waive the requirement to obtain informed consent provided the IRB finds and documents that:

-4. Observation of the consent process and the research
+- a. the research involves minimal risk to the subjects; - b. the waiver or alteration will not adversely affect the rights and welfare of the subjects; - c. the research could not be carried out without the waiver or alteration; and - d. whenever appropriate, the subjects will be provided with additional pertinent information during their participation. - 4.
+Observation of the consent process and the research before they attend their first meeting.
+The agreement is binding for the duration of their membership in the committee.

-a.
 The IRB shall have the authority to observe or have a third party observe the informed consent process and all research activities in which humans participate as subjects.